 Collective Bargaining Agreement

-If an employee is pursuing a contractual grievance procedure, through a collective bargaining agreement, their complaint may be deemed timely if filed within 300 days of the resolution of that procedure.
+If an employee is pursuing a contractual grievance procedure, through a collective bargaining agreement, their complaint may be deemed timely if filed within 300 days of when the employee knew or should have known that the grieved matter would support a claim of discrimination.

 Notice or Awareness of Discriminatory Act